Location : London Academy of Music & Dramatic Arts 155 Talgarth Road, London W14 9DA

 Professional Preparation Throughout the course, students are prepared for a career in the industry.
 Two work placements offer students professional experience in an area of their choice.
 LAMDA is currently the only UK drama school to offer two placements as standard.
 There are many opportunities to network with current industry practitioners (this may be online, onsite or combination of the two), while topics covered in class ensure students are prepared both for interviews with employers and for self-employment.

 Employment LAMDA has an outstanding record in helping graduates to secure employment in the industry.
 Many start work immediately on graduating, helped by the contacts developed through the placements.
-2016-17 graduates' roles included Stage Manager, Assistant Stage Manager, Lighting Operator and Lighting Programmer in West End and off-West End productions, and Production Assistant for a major BBC production.
+Graduates' roles included Stage Manager, Assistant Stage Manager, Lighting Operator and Lighting Programmer in West End and off-West End productions, and Production Assistant for a major BBC production.

 The Genesis LAMDA Network will place all graduating students with an industry mentor in their area, to help with the transition into the profession.

 Andrew Lloyd Webber Foundation Scholarship will be awarded by LAMDA as part of the audition/selection process on the combined basis of merit and financial need.
 The Scholarship will cover course fees only and will be reviewed on an annual basis.

 Please note that applications made directly to The Andrew Lloyd Webber Foundation will not be considered.